fmaguire/mag_sim_paper/manuscript.md

 Here we show that while 82-94% of chromosomes could be correctly recovered and binned, only 38-44% of GIs were recovered and, even more notably, only 1-29% of plasmid sequences were found.
 Most strikingly, no plasmid-borne VF or AMR genes were recovered and within GIs, only between 0-45% of AMR or VF genes were identified.
 We conclude that short-read MAGs are largely ineffective for the analysis of mobile genes, including those of public-health importance like AMR and VF genes.
-We propose that microbiome researchers should instead utilise unassembled read-based and/or long-read approaches to more accurately analyse metagenomic data.
+We propose that microbiome researchers should instead primarily utilise unassembled short reads and/or long-read approaches to more accurately analyse metagenomic data

 ## Main {#main}